-Additionally, because the emphasis programs provide advanced training within a specific area of broadcast media studies, students must possess at least an intermediate level of competency within broadcasting, journalism, business, or industry, beyond the secondary level.
-In order to be accepted into an emphasis program, students must possess one of the following:
+Additionally, because the emphasis program provides advanced training within a specific area of broadcast media studies, students must possess at least an intermediate level of competency within the broadcasting, journalism, business or industry, beyond the secondary level.
+In order to be accepted into an emphasis program, student must possess one of the following:

-- 1. A diploma or certificate of completion within a related program within an accredited post-secondary institution; - 2.
+- 1. A diploma or certificate of completion within a related program within an accredited post secondary institution; - 2.
 Completion of a degree program within an accredited post-secondary institution; or - 3.
-Verified documentation of a minimum of three years practical work experience within a field related to the emphasis program.
+Verified documentation of practical work experience or skills training within a field related to the emphasis program.